Migraine7/MyGames/01_SimpleRunner/README.md

 # Simple Runner

 This is the first game in the series of a number of practice projects.
+It is a recreation of Chrome's offline Dino game.
 You can explore the code or try the game for yourself at: https://baranchik-7.itch.io/simple-runner

 ## Note